innolitics/n2y/README.md

 - Add support for dumping the notion urls using `--url-property`.
 - Add support for all types of rollups (including arrays of other values)
+- Add plugin for creating headers that link back to the notion blocks

 ### v0.4.2